w00d33/w00d33.github.io/README.md

 	* Creating a response capability
 	* Testing response capabilites
 	* Securing Systems
+	* Changes to response capabilties from lessons learned
 2. Identification and Scoping
 	* Alert from security tools
 	* Result of threat hunting